-Before you visit Alcatraz, there are a few things you need to know.
+Before you visit Alcatraz in San Francisco, there are a few things you need to know.
 Here you will discover some insider's tips to help you make the most of your visit to the island.

 All ferries leave from Alcatraz Landing

 Are you looking for information booking your tickets?
 If so, visit this page for ticketing details and then return here to help prepare for your visit to Alcatraz Island.

 Let's start with the basics.
 Where is the Alcatraz ferry located and how do I get there?

 The ferry is currently operated by a company called Alcatraz Cruises.
 They operate all of their ferries out of Pier 33.
 This is a change from previous years, when the ferry to Alcatraz left from Pier 42.

 The F Streetcar pulling into the stop in front of Alcatraz Landing

 The cost is just over $2 and you'll get off right in front of Pier 33.
 You'll see the Pier numbers from the windows, hop off when you see Pier 33 or another odd numbered pier that is close to that.